-We ask parents to complete the Exceptional Need SIF where they are seeking priority on the grounds of an exceptional need to attend this school.
-A copy can be found at the end of this policy document.
+A sibling who has been offered an in-year place for the beginning of the September term will be considered as if he or she were on roll for the purposes of oversubscription priority where a child seeks admission at the normal round.
+Eligible siblings are those on roll in Reception to Year 6 or with a formal offer of admission to those year groups.
+Supplementary Information Form or SIF A form in addition to the LA common application form.
+Some schools use SIFs to collect information necessary to apply one or more of their oversubscription criteria.
+SIF Oversubscription criteria for the school are detailed in key information above.
 Tie breaker To distinguish between children in an oversubscription criterion, priority will be determined based on distance between home and school.
-This is measured in a straight line from an entrance door of the residential dwelling to the centre of the main entrance to the school site - the green star symbol for the school on Devon LA's Geographical Information System (GIS).
+This is measured in a straight line from an entrance door of the residential dwelling to the centre of the main entrance to the school site using Devon LA's Geographical Information System (GIS).
 Children who live closer to the school have a higher priority for admission.
 Where two or more children reside within a block of flats, they will be deemed to live at an equal distance from the school.
 If the tie-breaker above is not enough to distinguish between applicants in an oversubscription criterion, there will be a random ballot.
 This will be undertaken by a person independent of the school by the operation of an electronic list randomiser.
 Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) from the same family tied for the final place.
 We will admit them all, as permitted by the infant class size rules and exceed our PAN.
 Uniform Children attending our school are expected to wear a uniform.
-Some of the items required can be purchased from us and the rest from most retail outlets.
-Parents unable to purchase items of uniform or equipment will not be penalised.
-We operate a scheme to assist families in need.
 Information about where this can be purchased and support for families who may be unable to afford items of uniform is available from the school office and website.
 Waiting Lists We will operate a waiting list for each year group until the end of the academic year.
 This will be maintained by us and shared with the LA.
 Our waiting lists will only contain the names of children who have formally applied and been refused admission.
 Children's positions on the waiting list will be determined solely in accordance with our oversubscription criteria.
 Positions will be reordered whenever anyone is added to or leaves the waiting list.
 Therefore, a child's name can go up or down on the list.
 The length of time on a waiting list does not affect a child's position.
 Parents must confirm they wish the child to remain on the waiting list when requested to do so and must reapply at the end of the academic year.
-This is to ensure the list is kept up to date.
+This is to ensure the list is kept up to date. © Devon County Cound cil 2021